WKKV-FM: History

 After many years, the "Doug Banks Morning Show" ended in December 2007, and the station replaced him with Steve Harvey.
 After six years, Harvey was dropped in August 2013, and WKKV-FM became a charter affiliate of the New York-based Breakfast Club distributed in-house by iHeartRadio.

+WKKV was home to the annual "Jam 4 Peace" concert for several years.
+The concert series caused political attention and action in the City of Milwaukee.

+Slower R&B and classic soul was aired as part of a late night Quiet Storm block on weeknights during the 90s and 2000s.

+WKKV DJs holds significant influence in the greater radio market.
+Bailey Coleman was a senior VP of Programming for iHeartMedia.
+Her show aired during the midday 10:00 a.m. to 2:00 p.m. time slot.
+Reggie Brown currently serves as the station's Program Director and has worked at the station for more than 20 years.

 HD Radio

 On April 25, 2006, Clear Channel announced that WKKV's HD2 subchannel will carry a format focusing on gospel music.
 In the summer of 2009, the "Hallelujah" format was replaced by "All My Jams," an Adult Urban Contemporary format available through Clear Channel's iHeartRadio smartphone application.

 On December 15, 2011, Clear Channel began airing the progressive talk programming of WXXM (92.1) from Sun Prairie/Madison on WKKV's HD3 subchannel, giving the Milwaukee market its first station in the format, albeit with no programming originating locally from Milwaukee.
 After WXXM ended that format in November 2016, WKKV-HD2 began to serve as an FM HD repeater of sports station WOKY (920).
-It again switched on November 30, 2018 with a move to soft adult contemporary, branded as "The Breeze"; the move of WOKY's local sports programming to WRNW's analog FM/HD1 subchannel made it all but redundant.
+It again switched on November 30, 2018, with a move to soft adult contemporary, branded as "The Breeze"; the move of WOKY's local sports programming to WRNW's analog FM/HD1 subchannel made it all but redundant.

+As of June 2023, WKKV does not broadcast a HD2 station.
+The station only broadcasts a HD1 simulcast of the primary station.